DarrielleEvans/D5/README.md

 <h1 align="center">Deploy Banking App<h1>

 # Purpose
 This deployment aims to deploy an application using Terraform to quickly spin up the infrastructure and use Jenkins to create a ci/cd pipeline.
 The application was hosted on the same instance as the Jenkins server in previous deployments.
 However, in this current deployment, the application is being deployed on a dedicated instance via an SSH connection.
-This separation of the Jenkins server and the application instance enhances security, facilitates scalability, and simplifies future troubleshooting efforts.
+Separating the Jenkins server and the application instance enhances security, facilitates scalability, and simplifies future troubleshooting efforts.
 # Deployment Steps
 ## Step 1
 - Plan the deployment